libreswitch/ops/tests/rest/rest_test.md

 ### Description
 This test case checks login and authentication.

-> **STEPS:**
+#### Steps

-> 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
+1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
-> 2. Configure the IPV4 address on the switch management interfaces.
+2. Configure the IPV4 address on the switch management interfaces.
-> 3. Configure the IPV4 address on the Ubuntu workstation.
+3. Configure the IPV4 address on the Ubuntu workstation.
-> **Test 1**
+##### Test 1
-> 1. Execute the Standard REST API POST method for the URI "/login" with valid credentials.
+1. Execute the Standard REST API POST method for the URI "/login" with valid credentials.
-> 2. Validate the GET Method HTTP return code for the URI "/login".
+2. Validate the GET Method HTTP return code for the URI "/login".
-> **Test 2**
+##### Test 2
-> 1. Execute the Standard REST API POST method for URI "/login" with invalid credentials.
+1. Execute the Standard REST API POST method for URI "/login" with invalid credentials.
-> 2. Validate that the GET method HTTP failed the return code for URI "/login".
+2. Validate that the GET method HTTP failed the return code for URI "/login".

 ### Test result criteria
 #### Test pass criteria